Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Some of Tokyo's most famous cherry blossom spots earn their reputation but come with significant downsides.
 Here's how to navigate them.

-Meguro River: Go weekday mornings before 8 AM or after 8:30 PM.
+- Meguro River: Go weekday mornings before 8 AM or late evening.
 Skip the Nakameguro Sakura Festival weekend crowds entirely.
 The lanterns are beautiful, but not worth standing still for 30 minutes.
+If the crowds look impossible, try Kanda River instead.

-Ueno Park: Arrive at opening on a weekday.
+- Ueno Park: Arrive at opening on a weekday.
 The crowds are manageable before 9 AM, and you'll see the same blossoms without the chaos.
-If you arrive at Noon on a Saturday, you'll regret it.
+If you arrive at noon on a Saturday, you'll regret it.
+If Ueno looks overwhelming, choose Kitanomaru Park instead (different area near Imperial Palace) for similar trees with a fraction of the people.

-Chidorigafuchi (near Imperial Palace): An Alternative is Kitanomaru Park.
+- Chidorigafuchi (near Imperial Palace): The alternative is Kitanomaru Park, a five-minute walk north.
 Chidorigafuchi is gorgeous but mobbed.
-Kitanomaru Park is just a short walk north and offers similar Imperial Palace proximity with far fewer people.
+Kitanomaru Park offers similar Imperial Palace proximity with far fewer people.
 You'll trade some density for space to move.

 Darker pink yae-sakura blooms

-Late bloomers like yae-sakura and weeping cherry extend the season into mid April, so even if you miss the main wave, Shinjuku Gyoen National Garden and Aoyama Cemetery will still have flowers.
-I've seen beautiful blooms as late as April 15 in sheltered spots.
+Late bloomers like yaezakura and weeping cherry extend the season into mid-April, so even if you miss the main wave, Shinjuku Gyoen National Garden and Aoyama Cemetery will still have flowers.
+I've seen beautiful blooms as late as April 15 in sheltered spots with late varieties.

 Weather matters.
 Rain shortens the bloom window.
 Wind knocks petals down faster.
 Cold snaps delay everything.
 Once full bloom hits, try to visit within three to five days.
 After that, you're racing the weather.